Sylius/Sylius/contributing/code/patches.rst

   coding :doc:`standards <standards>` (use ``git diff --check`` to check for trailing spaces -- also read the tip below);

-* Add unit tests to prove that the bug is fixed or that the new feature actually works;

-* Try hard to not break backward compatibility (if you must do so, try to provide a compatibility layer to support the old way) -- patches that break backward compatibility have less chance to be merged;

 * Do atomic and logically separate commits (use the power of ``git rebase`` to have a clean and logical history);